immannan/elasticsearch/md/Lab_3.md

 the date format while querying a date range:

 ```
-GET /orders/_search
+GET /amazon_products/_search
 {"query":{"range":{"orderDate":{"gte":"01/09/2017","lte":"30/09/2017","format":"dd/MM/yyyy"}}}}
 ```

 The preceding query will filter all the orders that were placed in the month of September 2017.

+**Note:** We will get `"hits" : []` because no record is matched.

 Elasticsearch allows us to use dates with or without the time in its queries.
 It also supports the use of special terms,